vss-2/HornSatSolver/README.md

 # ic
-Project for Introduction to Computation discipline at UFPE (rudimentar sat solver sing only horn clauses)
+Project for Introduction to Computation discipline at UFPE (simple sat solver sing only horn clauses)

 -Install Node.js;